 The most common use for dukkah is as a crust for lamb, chicken or fish.
-It's also wonderful sprinkled on roasted vegetables, feta cheese or as a dip for pita bread.
+It's also wonderful sprinkled on roasted vegetables such as carrots, feta cheese or as a dip for pita bread.
 Swirl it into some good olive oil or into your favorite tahini sauce or hummus.

 - 3/4 cup sesame seeds

 - 1/2 teaspoon salt

 - 1/4 teaspoon black peppercorns

 Preheat the oven to 350 degrees.
 On a baking sheet lined with parchment paper, spread the sesame seeds out in a single layer.
 Roast in the oven for about 2 to 3 minutes.
 Remove from the oven and set aside to cool.

 Place the chickpeas and hazelnuts on the same baking sheet and roast in the oven for about 5 minutes.
 Remove and combine with the toasted sesame seeds.

 Combine the sesame seeds, chickpeas, hazelnuts, coriander seeds, cumin seeds, salt and black peppercorns in a food processor and grind for 2 to 4 minutes.